We believe in helping people take control of their health by providing reliable information that allows them to make informed decisions.

 Employees with cancer are protected from discrimination in the workplace by the Equality Act 2010, which also covers employees with caring responsibilities — a fact that is sometimes forgotten.

-As a manager, you will want to be supportive but may not know how to express this.
-You want to enquire after their welfare but avoid sounding as if you are pressuring the person to come back to work, or questioning their performance.
+As a manager, you will want to be supportive but may not know how to express this — you want to enquire about your team member’s welfare but avoid sounding as if you are pressuring the person to come back to work or questioning their performance.

-- Side effects can vary (tiredness, changes in appearance or chemotherapy related ‘brain fog’), so there may be times when you need to adjust working hours or the role itself.
+Some won’t want anyone at work to know, while others want everyone to be kept informed.
+Side effects can vary (tiredness, changes in appearance or chemotherapy-related ‘brain fog’), so there may be times when you need to adjust working hours or the person’s work role.

 Flexibility and communication are key

 What constitutes “reasonable adjustments” will depend on the employees’ needs and the circumstances of the business.
 As the employee’s side effects and needs change, so should the workplace adjustments put in place to accommodate them.

 Your HR department should check that the company’s sickness and absence policies are up-to-date.
 They may want to introduce a cancer care or critical illness policy too and provide training for managers on how to support employees with long term illnesses, including cancer.